 Confidence is key.
 But you need to learn balance and clutch/throttle control to be confident.

-Here are my top tips for riding a dirt bike to increase your skill and speed:
+Here are my top dirt bike beginner tips to become a better and confident rider off-road:

 - Clutch control